TACC/coe-332-sp23/docs/unit05/containers_2.rst

 * Write a Dockerfile from scratch
 * Build a Docker image from a Dockerfile
 * Push a Docker image to Docker Hub
+* **Design Principles:** As with the previous lecture, we will see how containers contribute to the portability of software projects

 Getting Set Up
 --------------

-*Scenario:* You are a developer who has written some code for reading and parsing meteorite landing data in JSON format.
+*Scenario:* You are a developer who has written some code the provides a JSON API to some data.
 You now want to distribute that code for others to use in what you know to be a stable production environment (including OS and dependency versions).
 End users may want to use this application on their local workstations, in the cloud, or on an HPC cluster.